 The most common alternative to a personal loan is a credit card.
 They’re different types of products, but they’re often compared against each other.

 Credit cards are great for small purchases and rewards points, but they have to be used wisely.
 If you can’t pay off your balance right away, it’s risky.
 Why?
-Because the national average credit card rate is 16.62% APR4.
+Because the average credit card rate is extremely high.
 When you get buried in that kind of debt, it’s hard to get out.
 If you have a large purchase coming soon or debt that can be consolidated, a personal loan is a better option than a credit card.

 Is a Personal Loan Right For You?